danfuzz/samizdat/doc/parsing-in-samizdat.md

 ### Matching the end-of-input

 To match the end of input, use a not-dot (`!.`).
 This only ever matches when there is no input available.
+When matched, this yields the value `null`.

 For example, the parser `{: "foo" !. :}` will match the string `"foo"` but only if it's at the end of input.